-- 1) Up to 10 hours per day for a maximum of 5 days per week of which no more than eight (8), 15 minute units per day be related to transporting an individual to and from the adult day care setting.
-The 120 minutes is based on past experience with the state plan ADHC program and the fact that ADC is a community based service provided to individuals who are nursing home level of care. - 2) State Plan Personal Care in conjunction with Adult Day Care Waiver services may not exceed 100% of the average monthly nursing home cost cap established by the state each year effective July 1st.
+- 1) Up to 10 hours per day for a maximum of 5 days per week of which no more than eight (8), 15 minute units per day may be related to transporting an individual to and from the adult day care setting.
+The 120 minutes is based on past experience with the state plan ADHC program and the fact that ADC is a community based service provided to individuals who are nursing home level of care. - 2) Aged and Disabled Waiver, ADC services in conjunction with other Aged and Disabled Waiver services and State Plan Personal Care program may not exceed 100% of the average monthly nursing facility cost of care established by the state each year, effective July 1st.